YounTaekSeon/study_vue/README.md

 yarn build
 ```
 ### If you have problem when use vue ui
-Modify the code in .vuerc at C:\Users\mcst
+Modify the code in .vuerc at C:\Users\Administrator
 ```
 "packageManager": "npm", to "packageManager": "yarn",
 ```